Estecka/mc-invariable-paintings/README.md

 ### Dependencies
 **[Patched](https://modrinth.com/mod/patched)** (server-side) is required in order to add items to some loot tables.
 However Invarpaint can still safely run without it.

 Invarpaint is mostly optional on client.
-The worst a client without the mod may experience is a desyncing issue when trying to place a blank painting, or when trying to place a filled painting in space too that is too small.
+The worst a client without the mod may experience is a desyncing issue when trying to place a blank painting, or when trying to place a filled painting in a space that is too small.

 ## Obtaining paintings
 ### Trading